(one synonym is Philobota pyrsopa Meyrick, 1921)

 The caterpillars pupate in a cocoon, with no frass, which is so flimsy that the pupa can be seen inside.

 The adult moths of this species have yellow forewings each with a broad brown or yellow band along the margin with dark brown and red edges.
 The hindwings are pale brown darkening towards the wingtips.
-The head is yellow and the thorax is dark brown.
+The head and thorax are yellow separated by a dark brown collar.

 The species has been found in :